davidgordon12/Meshy/README.md

 # Meshy

-Copy and paste files between machines on your local network.
+Copy files between machines on your local network.